ITenthusiasm/remix-supertokens/README.md

 There are a few reasons why a custom solution was used in this repository (instead of what SuperTokens provides for the frontend).
 To give just a few...

-1. **The current solutions that SuperTokens provides require JavaScript**.\* _This means that users who disable (or for some reason fail to properly receive) the JavaScript necessary for your webpage will be unable login_.
+1. **The current solutions that SuperTokens provides require JavaScript**.\* _This means that users who disable_ (or for some reason fail to properly receive) _the JavaScript necessary for your webpage will be unable login_.
 Having a custom solution that doesn't require JavaScript for your application to work will improve user experience.
 Moreoever, it makes Remix easier to integrate with.
 2. **The current solutions that SuperTokens provides don't follow good accessibility (a11y) guidelines (yet)**.\* A custom solution allows us to make our forms more accessible while we wait for improvements.
 Note that I am still making improvements on this repo, myself; so suggestions are welcome.
 Consult the [MDN docs](https://developer.mozilla.org/) for more a11y info.
 Some example concerns (non-exhaustive):
-   - Many of their HTML `input`s lack proper `label`s and use `div`s instead.
+   - Many of the HTML `input`s lack proper `label`s and use `div`s instead.
    - The `Forgot password` "link" is a regular `div` (instead of an `a`) that requires JS to work.
 It is **not** focusable (which means keyboard users **cannot** use it).
    - Visual users have an indicator of when they are hovering over the `SIGN IN` button, but **not** when they are focusing the button (via keyboard).
    - No ARIA attributes are used to enhance the auth forms for better accessibility (e.g., [`aria-errormessage`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-errormessage)).